 If you want to improve your digestion, there are several things that you can do.
 These lifestyle changes improve digestion, promote intestinal health, and reduce inflammation.
 Today is a great day to begin your journey toward improved gastrointestinal health.

 A High Fiber Diet

-A high fiber diet is essential to your digestive health.
-Eating a variety of fruits, vegetables, legumes and whole grains can help prevent a variety of digestive woes, including diverticulosis, IBS and hemorrhoids.
-According to the Institute of Medicine, women should eat 25 grams of fiber daily, while men should consume 38 grams of fiber each day.
+Everyone has heard it is important to eat a high fiber diet, but do you know why?
+Dietary fiber is found in a variety of fruits, vegetables, whole grains, and legumes.
+According to the Institute of Medicine, women should eat twenty five grams of fiber daily, while men should consume thirty eight grams of fiber each day.

 Avoid Caffeine, Alcohol and Tobacco Products

 Everyone knows that using tobacco and drinking too much alcohol can lead to a variety of diseases.
 Did you know these, along with caffeine, could also disrupt digestion, which can lead to heartburn and stomach ulcers?
-To help prevent digestive distress, limit the amount of alcohol and caffeine you ingest and stop smoking.
+These substances irritate the GI tract, causing inflammation and tummy troubles.